 - To continue the walk cross the road carefully and take the path opposite through the wooded common.
 Where it splits fork right, soon passing a house off to the right and swinging round to the right.
 After passing a pond the path drops down to a road (Stites Hill Road).

 Cross over and go uphill on a permitted horse ride, with a fenced enclosure (The Maze) on your left.
 As it swings round to the left fork right to stay on the horse ride, uphill through the trees.

 - Follow the ride into a semi-open area (taking either fork where it splits), with the Merlewood Estate Offices? off to the right beyond the footpath.
-In front of another grazing enclosure veer left alongside its fence, passing some fine ornamental trees.
-Follow a path diagonally down across a small meadow to the bottom corner.
+When level with the end of Merlewood Close, veer left in front of a wooden fieldgate to stay outside a grazing enclosure, with some fine ornamental trees beyond its fence on your right.
+Follow the path diagonally down across a small meadow.

-- Go through a wide gap beneath some large trees and bear slightly right up a larger meadow to an exit in the tree boundary at the top (not the gap in the far corner where the Main Walk came in).
+- In the bottom corner go through a wide gap beneath some large trees and bear right up a larger meadow to an exit in the tree boundary at the top (not the gap in the far right-hand corner where the Main Walk came in).
 At the top go up a steep little bank and out through a gate onto a road (Hayes Lane).